About TUP: a message from Kai

-Tokyo Urban Permaculture (TUP) is a project that sustainability activist Kai Sawyer started in 2011.
+Tokyo Urban Permaculture (TUP) is a project that peace and sustainability activist Kai Sawyer started in 2011.
 He was a second-year permaculture apprentice at the Bullocks Permaculture Homestead when the Fukushima nuclear meltdown tragically occurred.
 He decided to take action at the root of the problem, Tokyo, to explore what seeds of hope he could grow in the center of cultural, political and economic power.

 → Our permaculture education center Peace and Permaculture Dojo, located in Chiba